 - How many prongs need re-tipping on the engagement ring?

 - Was there any loose diamond?
-Will there be a replacement stone?
+Will there be a replacement center stone?

 - Was the diamond or the ring damaged?